McGrapefruit/pink-quanta/content/META/Privacy.md

 related-to:
 tags:
 ---
-##### No Trackers or Cookies
+##### No Cookies

-nikolaus-leonard.de is completely cookie and tracker free.
-We do not use any tracking technologies to monitor or record your activity on our site.
+nikolaus-leonard.de is completely cookie free.

+##### analytics

+We use umami for basic analytics.
+Umami does not collect any personally identifiable information and anonymizes all data collected.
+Users cannot be identified and are never tracked across websites.

 ##### No Personal Data Collection